PrafulSathawara/Voice_Recognition_And_Face_Recognition_System/README.md

 6) In Jupyter Notebook Select File Menu.<br>
    Help link: https://medium.com/@neuralnets/beginners-quick-guide-for-handling-issues-launching-jupyter-notebook-for-python-using-anaconda-8be3d57a209b

-7) Find file call "VR_And_FR_System.ipynb".
+7) Find file call "VR_And_FR_System.ipynb" into Jupyter Notebook.
 Just Click on that File.
 It Will opens into Jupyter Notebook.

 8) Specify the image path according to your system.
 (In my system I have stored all the images: "C:/Users/Pritul/Pictures/Camera Roll/")